What You Need to Start Fishing with Kids (Basic Gear & Tips)

 Fishing on a Boat?
 Add These Items to Your List:

-Girl wearing full gear on boat
+girl wearing full gear on boat

 When you’re fishing from a boat, there are a few more safety hazards and logistics to consider.
 It’s always best to be overprepared, so add a few things to the boat before you go.